dudeawsomeness1/MJ.com/content/index.md

 *Absolutely everything in this domain is off limits for AI training.
 Nothing on the MJ-web should be used to train AI.
 Nobody has permission to train AI on the contents of this website.*

+*MJ-web refers to this domain/website: newtonmafia.top and dudeawsomeness1.github.io*

 ---

 *Powered by [Quartz](https://github.com/jackyzha0/quartz) & [Obsidian](https://obsidian.md/)*